 Cogswell referred to this property in documents as “Westberry Lee,” naming it after his birthplace in England, and a mortgage record for 1641 indicates a house and other buildings on the property.
 The seventeenth-century buildings do not survive, but archaeological evidence has revealed that a structure from that period had lain perpendicular to the existing 1728 house.
 In 1651 John Cogswell began to divide his property among his sons, deeding sixty acres each to William and John Jr. John Jr. immediately sold his acreage to William, and by 1657, John Sr. had sold the remaining 180 acres to William as well.

 The Cogswell story has yet another thematic layer, one most remarkable.
 It is the long list of famous people who were descended from John Cogswell and his wife Elizabeth Thompson, and their children.
 As reported by Wikipedia, they include:

 Princess Diana (and her children), Oliver Wendell Holmes Sr and Oliver Wendell Holmes Jr, John Adams, John Quincy Adams, Charles Francis Adams Sr, Henry Adams, Brooks Adams, Margaret Mead, Tennessee Williams, Thomas Pynchon, Ralph Waldo Emerson, E A Robinson, Calvin Coolidge, Nathaniel Hawthorne, and Julia Ward Howe

-The following photographs are not intended as a catalog (I was in the house for less than hour, after all).
+The accompanying photographs are not intended as a catalog (I was in the house for less than hour, after all).
 They are only impressions, a sampling of the visual delights I found.
 The book in the photo is a captain's log.
 The oldest structure on the site appears toward the end, a salt hay barn built in 1719.
 The trompe-l’œil firewood on the side of the house was first put there by the Littles, and faithfully restored by the present owner—a good example of the tension that can arise between competing "layers" of an historic house museum.